tritonJS826/articlesBlog/docs/Other/BashUtils.md

 tcptrack -i enp2s0
 ```

-* ssd health (see on field "percentage -- 100% mean that it's over")
+* ssd health (see on field "percentage used" -- 100% mean that it's over)
 or see on 177 - Wear_Leveling_Count - columns value and worst
 after this command wait a minute, sometime your system crashed after that,
 therefore it's required to reboot your comp